 Protect Vents and Fans

 There are usually several vents and/or fans in a home that should be protected to keep pests out.
 Most hardware stores will have screen protectors for dryer vents, as well as pest proof exhaust fans for the attic.
 The more access points you’re able to close off, the less activity will exist inside the home.

 Winter is a great time to get a head start on spring cleaning and organizing your storage areas – basement, attics, and garages.
 Mice are attracted to dark places, and untouched areas for nesting.
 You might encounter activity you weren’t aware of by cleaning out disorganized storage areas.
 And going through the space ensures that nothing is undetected for a long amount of time.

 Pantry pests become a common issue during the cold months, as they search for food.
 Keep all non-perishable food items stored in sealed, airtight containers, and off the ground.
 Remember that dog or cat food also attracts pests, so buying a large storage container for pet food will help keep pests like mice away.

 Weather stripping is used on doors and windows to help reduce small gaps/cracks and keep cold air out.
 It also helps reduce access points from small bugs who are trying to come in.
 Weather stripping can be purchased at hardware stores, and is fairly easy to install.

 Protect Your Home From Common Winter Pests

 Whether you’re currently on one of our maintenance programs, or looking for your first professional pest control treatments, you can trust Spidexx to protect your home from unwanted guests this winter.
 We understand every home is different.
-Which is why we create a custom tailored solution to tackle your households specific pest issues.
+That is why we create a custom tailored solution to tackle your household's specific pest issues.
 Take the worry of out winter pest control and get a quote or schedule a re-treatment today!